grange85/ahfow-www/_posts/2020/2020-08-21-audio-luna-cover-television-marquee-moon.md

 tags:
  - covers
 ---
-{% ahfowimage "https://www.fullofwishes.co.uk/images/luna-marquee-moon.jpg" "Galaxie 500 - Marquee Moon" %}
+{% ahfowimage "https://www.fullofwishes.co.uk/images/luna-marquee-moon.jpg" "Luna - Marquee Moon" %}

 1996 to 1999 era Luna have just released a cover of Television's Marquee Moon.
 The track was recorded in Auckland (Justin), Los Angeles (Dean), Austin and San Francisco (Sean and Lee) in June 2020 and mixed by Justin.